Dark Mode Light Mode

 And certainly not her politics.
 Now 89, in recent years the befuddled Brexiteer has been better known for fannying about with her fascist friend Nigel Farage while voting Leave from her luxury villa in the south of France, a 90 minute drive from Nice, where I write this.

-Overflowing with sumptuous vacuity, Joan’s Spanish-style hacienda is in a hillside village south of Saint-Tropez called (are you ready for this, sweetie?)
-La Croix-Valmer, which is presumably why she bagged an oh-so-fleeting cameo in the so-so Absolutely Fabulous movie rather than because of any CV citing any great performances in Pinter, Shakespeare… or, hell, even one acclaimed Hollywood movie with her in the lead role.
+Overflowing with sumptuous vacuity, Joan’s Spanish-style hacienda is in a hillside village south of Saint-Tropez called La Croix-Valmer, which is presumably why she bagged an oh-so-fleeting cameo in the Absolutely Fabulous movie rather than because of any CV citing any great performances in Pinter, Shakespeare… or, hell, even one acclaimed Hollywood movie with her in the lead role.

 Oh gawd, that was probably as funny as a funeral — Lex Dex the Dexter spectre is so gonna kill me!